syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 Gridlines act as a border like appearance of cells.
 They are used to distinguish cells on the worksheet.
 You can dynamically show/hide gridlines by using one of the following ways,

-* Select PAGE LAYOUT tab in the ribbon and uncheck Gridlines in the Show group.
+* Select PAGE LAYOUT tab in the ribbon and then check or uncheck Gridlines in the Show group.
 * Show/Hide gridlines in a worksheet using [`showGridlines`](http://help.syncfusion.com/api/js/ejspreadsheet#members:sheets-showgridlines "showGridlines") property and [`showGridlines`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:showgridlines "showGridlines") method.

 The following code example describes the above behavior.